jdejavi/jdejavi.github.io/_posts/2026-02-19-Flustered.md

 ## 3128 - SQUID

-Accedemos via URL
+We access via URL

 ![]({{ "/assets/images/flustered/Pasted image 20251105182136.png" | relative_url }})

-Probamos a hacer una petición empleando este proxy con curl, y viendo las cabeceras, observamos que necesita de una autenticación
+We tried making a request using this proxy with curl, and looking at the headers, we saw that it requires authentication.

 ![]({{ "/assets/images/flustered/Pasted image 20251105182632.png" | relative_url }})